Bathrooms

 (paper or "non-woven" backed & vinyl coated) are

-evolving (because of the EPA and their own desire to create newer/better
+constantly evolving (because of the EPA and their own desire to

-products).
-Someday the manufacturer may develop a grasscloth,
+create newer/better products).
+Someday the manufacturer may develop

-textile or fabric wallcovering they can guarantee for installation
+a grasscloth, textile or fabric wallcovering they can guarantee

 above the shower stall or shower tile where it meets the wallpaper